Millville Atmospheric Fruit Jar

 John M. Whitall was granted a patent on June 18th, 1861.
 Note that it was incorrectly noted as Jan.
 18th on the patent drawing.
 He was careful to claim that he had a new and improved article of manufacture that was a jar with a groove around its mouth, provided with an India rubber ring, and provided with a top bevel on the underside.
 He was aware that it was not new to make a groove around the mouth of the jar, nor to secure the cover with a bent wire or hasp, and also that a packing-ring of India rubber had previously been used between the cover and the jar.
 He did say however, it was new to bevel the underside of the cover so as to make it press first and hardest on the inside corner of the packing-ring when it is applied to the jar.

-The broader range of Millville Atmospheric jars date from the 1860s through the early 1890s, although the Whitall, Tatum Company produced similar museum jars with the same closure at least into the 1920s.
+The broader range of Millville Atmospheric jars date from 1861 through the early 1890s, although the Whitall, Tatum Company produced similar museum jars with the same closure at least into the 1920s.
 Two of their catalog advertisements for the Millville Atmospheric Fruit Jar are below.

 When Whitall finished his sailing career in 1829, he had saved $4,000 from his earnings and paid $1,000 to settle a debt his father owed.
 He put the remainder into the opening of a dry goods and wholesale business that unfortunately failed.
-This left him in 1837 with $105,000 in debt, and forced him into bankruptcy.
+This left him in debt to the tune of $105,000 in 1837 and forced him into bankruptcy.